raylutz/daffodil/README.md

 | Size of keyed 1000x1000 array (MB) |  39.4  |   98.1   |          |        |  119   |         |

 The numbers above are using Pandas 1.5.3.
 There was approximately 6% improvement when run with Pandas 2.1.4.
-Using engine='pyarrow' makes the conversion worse.
+Using engine='pyarrow' makes the conversion times worse.

 The general conclusion is that it generally beneficial to use Pydf instead of lod or pandas df and then when number crunching is needed, prepare the data with Pydf and convert directly to Numpy.